 Yandex (NYSE: YNDX)

 Yandex is a multinational conglomerate that provides digital consumer services across multiple countries.
 The company has over 70 tech businesses, including e-commerce, IT, EVs, digital payments, etc.; TaaS is only a part of its operations.
-Yandex’s biggest markets are Russia, the Middle East, and Africa.
+Yandex’s most significant markets are Russia, the Middle East, and Africa.
 The company offers both ride-hailing and food delivery services.
 In 2018, the company merged its ride-hailing operations with Uber’s in multiple countries such as Russia and got majority ownership of the combined operations.
-The company is a great buy because of its exposure to multiple high-growth markets such as the Middle East and Africa.
+The company is an excellent buy because of its exposure to numerous high-growth markets such as the Middle East and Africa.
 Yandex has a market capitalization of $28.6 billion.

 Facedrive (CVE: FD)